-Ramayana is one of the greatest Hindu epics and also one of the oldest poems in the world.
-It is an ancient Sanskrit epic that follows Lord Rama’s quest to rescue his beloved wife Sita from the clutches of Ravana with the help of an army of monkeys.
+Ramayana is one of the greatest Hindu epics and one of the world’s oldest poems.
+It is an ancient Sanskrit epic that follows Lord Rama’s quest to rescue his beloved wife, Sita, from Ravana with the help of an army of monkeys.

-Legend says, Sage Vishwamitra approached the emperor of Ayodhya, King Dasharath asked for protection of the Yajna from the rakshasa.
-With great reluctance, Dasharath sent his children Rama and Lakshmana along with Vishwamitra as per the advice of his Guru Vasishta.
-The Yajna was completed under the protection offered by Rama, due to which the sage was highly pleased.
+Vishwamitra’s Yajna was completed under the protection offered by Rama and Lakshmana, due to which the sage was highly pleased.
 Ensuing, the sage took the prince of Ayodhya to Mithila.
 At the same time, King Janaka, the ruler of Mithila, was conducting a contest to choose the right match for his daughter Sita.

-Devi Sita was the daughter of King Janak, born in the ancient city of Janakpur, which currently lies in Nepal.
-As mentioned in Ramayana, Lord Rama is an incarnation of Lord Vishnu, the eldest son of King Dashrath of Ayodhya.
-On the Panchami of ‘Margashira,’ Lord Rama visited the Kingdom of King Janak, Mithila.
-King Janak organized a ‘Swayamvar’ ceremony in his kingdom where he invited powerful kings and princes of various kingdoms.
+As mentioned in Ramayana, On the Panchami of ‘Margashira,’ Lord Rama visited the Kingdom of Janaka, Mithila.
+King Janak organized a ‘Swayamvar’ ceremony in his kingdom, where he invited powerful kings and princes of various kingdoms.
 His daughter Sita was supposed to choose a groom for herself among them.

 The entire event is also known as ‘Ram Vivah Utsav’ when the temples are lit brightly with lamps, and the celebrations involve the enactment of the wedding ceremony.
 A grand procession leaves from one temple to another and ends with the wedding ceremony in the evening.
 The idols of Lord Ram and Goddess Sita are adorned with beautiful clothes and jewelry to make them look like bridegroom and bride.
-All through the day, devotional songs in praise of Lord Ram and Devi Sita are sung by devotees.
+Devotees sing devotional songs in praise of Lord Ram and Devi Sita throughout the day.